andraugust/andraugust.github.io/thermo-2.md

 ## Energy

-The energy of a thermodynamic system is defined by its *internal energy* $$U$$, which is the total kinetic and potential energy of its microscopic components---atoms, molecules and any other matter or radiation it's made of.
+The energy of a thermodynamic system is defined by its **internal energy** $$U$$, which is the total kinetic and potential energy of its microscopic components---the atoms, molecules and any other matter or radiation that make up the system.

-Treating $$U$$ thermodynamically, we don't attempt to calculate it in terms of microscopics.
-Instead, we calculate it using the first law of thermodynamics, which states that internal energy changes through two macroscopic mechanisms: heat $$Q$$ and work $$W$$
+To calculate $$U$$ we could try to explicitly sum all the particle energies, but this would be impractical due to their large number.
+Instead, we treat $$U$$ thermodynamically and calculate it using the first law of thermodynamics, which states that internal energy can change through two macroscopic mechanisms: heat $$Q$$ and work $$W$$
 $$
 \Delta U = Q + W
 $$
-There are many different types of work that can be done on a system depending on the context, but without loss of generality (most types of work have the same mathematical form) I'll focus on one of them, specifically mechanical work given by
+Work is defined as energy transferred by a force acting through a displacement.
+"Displacement" usually refers to a change in the spatial coordinate of a particle, but in thermodynamics we define it more generally as the change in any extensive property.
+For example, if the system contains charges in a potential, we can "displace" it by adding some charge $$dq$$.
+The work done in this case is
 $$
-dW = -P\ dV
+W_{\text{electrical}} = \phi\ dq
 $$
-The negative sign means that decreasing volume corresponds to positive work _on_ the system.
+Similarly, if a gas's volume $$V$$ changes against a pressure $$P$$, the work done on the system is
+$$
+W_{\text{mechanical}} = -P\ dV
+$$
+Going forward, I'll focus on mechanical work and refer to it simply as "the" work $$W$$.

-Meanwhile, heat is what's transferred to (or from) a system when a temperature gradient exists between it and its environment.
-Note that systems don't "have" heat, they only absorb or dissipate it.
-This is why heat can be called thermal energy in _transit_: it's a mechanism of energy transfer, not a property of a substance.
+Meanwhile, heat is defined as energy that's transferred to (or from) a system due to a temperature gradient between it and its environment.
+Note that systems don't "have" heat.
+Heat is a mechanism of energy transfer, not a property of a substance.

-Let's look at the two main ways energy flows during a process: isothermally and adiabatically.
+Let's look at two common ways for energy to flow: isothermally and adiabatically.

-An isothermal process is one where temperature is held constant.
-In practice, this is acheived by placing the system in contact with a thermal reservoir and applying changes so slowly that the system's temperature remains close to the reservoir's at all times.
+Isothermal processes are those where temperature is held constant.
+In practice, this is acheived by placing the system in contact with a constant-temperature reservoir and changing the system so slowly that its temperature remains near constant throughout.

-As an example, an ideal gas has $$U = U(T)$$, so $$\Delta U = 0$$ isothermally, implying that all work is dissipated to the environment as heat: $$W = -Q$$.
-To find out how much heat, we can compute
+As an example, an ideal gas has $$U = U(T)$$, so in an isothermal process $$\Delta U = 0$$.
+This implies that all work is dissipated to the environment as heat: $$W = -Q$$.
+To find out how much heat, we compute
 $$
 \begin{align}
 W &= -\int P\ dV \\